STAFF AND DIRECTORS

 Sean Cranbury, Founder and Board Chair

 Sean founded and produced the first Real Vancouver events in 2010 in collaboration with the W2 Community Media Arts and the W2 Culture and Media House.
-He is the creator of Books on the Radio (2009-2015), The Advent Book Blog, 24 Hour Book Project, and many other fusions of communal literary culture and digital technology.
+He is the creator of Books on the Radio Projects (2009-2015) and produced several tech-infused literary collaborations and incubations during that time.

 He lives in Vancouver.